Zero waste hair care – 6 reasons to love shampoo bars

 Starting out with Shampoo bars

 I started using shampoo bars about 18 months ago, after reading about them online.
 There are quite a few companies producing them now, such as Lush Cosmetics and others.
-However, I started with two New Zealand shampoo bar makers – Ethique and Dirty Hippie. as I want to support NZ product makers.
+However, I started with a New Zealand shampoo bar maker Ethique as I want to support NZ product makers.

 How to use shampoo bars